Jbleezy/BO2-Reimagined/README.md

 * Zombies spawn in the Docks Gates zone when in the Docks zone
 * Grief: added Smoke Grenades to the Mystery Box
 * Grief: added Richtofen's Head meat powerup model
-* Fixed being able to hit a death barrier when jumping off the Upper Docks
+* Fixed being able to hit a death barrier when jumping off the Docks Bridge
 * Fixed locked hint string not showing on Blundergat Upgrade buildable table

 #### Docks